Transdev Australasia: New South Wales

-Transdev NSW is a bus company operating services in the southern and western suburbs of Sydney, including those previously by Transdev Shorelink Buses.
-The origins of the company that is now Transdev NSW can be traced back to February 1935 when GH Ramsay commenced a bus service between Sutherland station and Woronora River.
-After series of purchases and changes of name, the company was purchased by Connex in 1999 and rebranded Transdev NSW in 2013.
-Since 2005, the company's services have formed part of Sydney Bus Regions 10 and 13, with the company also taking responsibility for Region 12 from Transdev Shorelink Buses in 2013.

 Transdev John Holland

 Transdev John Holland is a 75–25 joint venture between Transdev and John Holland which operates bus services in the eastern suburbs of Sydney since April 2022, taking over from State Transit.

 Transdev Sydney

 Transdev Sydney operates light rail services in Sydney on behalf of Transport for NSW.
 The light rail network includes the Inner West Light Rail and from 2019, the CBD and South East Light Rail.
 Formerly known as Veolia Transport Sydney, it also operated the Sydney Monorail until June 2013.

 The operation of the light rail and monorail in August 1998 was Veolia Transport's first venture into Australia, and was still known as CGEA Transport back then.
 CGEA Transport formed a joint venture (51%) with Sydney Light Rail Company (SLRC), which were the owners of the Sydney Light Rail, called CGEA Transport Sydney.
 The joint venture was formed to purchase TNT Transit Systems, the owner of the monorail and operator of the light rail.
 This resulted in CGEA Transport owning the monorail as well as operating the light rail.
 CGEA Transport, already renamed to Connex in 1999, sold its share of the monorail to the SLRC in early 2001.
 The SLRC and CGEA Transport Sydney (without the Connex share) later combined to form Metro Transport Sydney.
 Metro Transport Sydney continued to contract the operation services to the Connex, whose subsidiary was known as Veolia Transport Sydney since 2005.

 After the Metro Transport Sydney's purchase by the Government of New South Wales on 23 March 2012, the operation contract with Veolia Transport Sydney was maintained.
 The monorail was decommissioned on 30 June 2013.
 A new contract, beginning in mid 2015, covering operation of the Inner West and CBD and South East Light Rail lines was signed with the ALTRAC Light Rail consortium in December 2014.
 As a member of the consortium, Transdev retained the right to operate the Inner West line (now renamed Dulwich Hill Line) and the new line.
 The new line opened in stages between December 2019 and March 2020.